-Modern automated cash registers typically integrate a number of systems into one terminal, including:
+Modern automated cash registers typically package several core modules in one terminal, including:

-In addition, the cash register can be connected with a variety of extra systems, such as payment card terminals and electronic scales.
+Modern registers also allow users to integrate a variety of extra modules, such as payment card terminals and electronic scales.

-Depending on the specific make and model, the precise operating procedure for your touch screen cash register may differ somewhat to that detailed below.
-It is therefore advised for users to also consult their operating manual (if provided).
+Depending on the make and model of your touch screen cash register, the steps for operating it may differ from those covered below.
+We advise users to also consult their operating guide (if provided).

 Step 1 - Setup and Configuration

 The first step in setting up any electronic touch screen cash register is to ensure the device is connected to a power outlet and switched on.